-- Students enrolled during the year only in courses for which no academic credit is offered; - Nonresident alien students, unless requested by the student; - Students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships; and - Students whose qualified tuition and related expenses are covered by a formal billing arrangement between an institution and the student's employer.
+- · Courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program; - Nonresident alien students, unless requested by the student; - Students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships or grants; and - Students for whom you do not maintain a separate financial account and whose qualified tuition and related expenses are covered by a formal billing arrangement between an institution and the student's employer or a governmental entity, such as the Department of Veterans Affairs or the Department of Defense.

 Who must file.
-For 2002, you must file Form 1098-T if you are an eligible educational institution.
+You must file Form 1098-T if you are an eligible educational institution.
 An eligible educational institution that is a governmental unit, or an agency or instrumentality of a governmental unit, is subject to the reporting requirements of Form 1098-T. A designated officer or employee of the governmental entity must satisfy the reporting requirements of Form 1098-T.

 Eligible educational institutions may choose to report payments received, or amounts billed, for qualified tuition and related expenses.
-The institution must use the same reporting method for all calendar years unless the IRS grants permission to change the reporting method.
+The eligible educational institution must use the same reporting method for all calendar years unless the IRS grants permission to change the reporting method.